maxryan4/RISC-V-T7/statements/Max.md

 Uses the restoring division algorithm for division.
 It takes 32 cycles to do a single division operation.
 This means that the clock speed of the CPU won't be affected too much by the division hardware which if you wanted to do in one cycle would be very a very large module physically.

 In the divide by 0 case the quotient is the maximum value that can be stored based off of whether it was a signed or unsigned division.
 The remainder will be the value of the quotient as there is no actual meaningful result for the value of the quotient and you can't have a remainder that is larger than the quotient so I set the remainder to the value of the quotient.

 Since division takes 32 cycles to complete with this implementation the pipeline has to be stalled until the result is ready.
-This is necessary because if the pipeline wasn't stalled you would have to insert NOPs or the same instruction 32 times
+This is necessary because if the pipeline wasn't stalled you would have to insert NOPs or the same instruction 32 times.

 In order to do the division I used an iterative approach.